-- Monthly online meetings with our school district superintendent, Cindy Bear (and new Lake George Charter School Administrator Dr Lee Wade) - Monthly meeting with Mountain BOCES - Emails with our school district superintendent, Cindy Bear - Email bulletins from the Colorado Department of Education - Email bulletins from the Colorado League of Charter School - Communicating with appropriate district staff in Fairplay Administrative office - Communicating as needed with Kutz & Bethke, our attorneys and Paul Backus, our school's auditor - Colorado League of Charter Schools, as a quick call resource and advocacy agent for state charter school - Email bulletins from The National Charter School Resource Center
+- Monthly online meetings with our school district superintendent, Cindy Bear - Emails with Mountain BOCES Susan Udenburg - Emails with our school district superintendent, Cindy Bear and Becky Keeling - Emails with Ben Medina, head of Transportation - Emails with Lisa Cinnamon, Transportation bookkeeper - Emails with Liam Junk / Environmental Protection Specialist - Emails and meetings with our water specialist, Cheryl Kramp - Email bulletins from the Colorado Department of Education - Email bulletins from the Colorado League of Charter School - Communicating with appropriate district staff in Fairplay Administrative office - Communicating as needed with Kutz & Bethke, our attorneys and Paul Backus, our school's auditor.
+I did contact our legal counsel, Bill back in July to have our Student/Parent Handbook updated to ensure we are up to date with all current laws and regulations. - Colorado League of Charter Schools, as a quick call resource and advocacy agent for state charter school - Email bulletins from The National Charter School Resource Center